J-1 scholar pre-arrival information

 Note: Information and guidelines are available at www.state.gov.
 ISS will not be involved with the process of waiver application of EVs in any form.

-For more information on pre-arrival, please review J-1 exchange visitor pre-arrival guide (PDF).
+For more information on pre-arrival, please review Pre-arrival Guide for J-1 Exchange Visitors - Students and Scholars (PDF).